imbesky/operating-system/PartA/Scheduling.md

 = Round Robin = time-slicing

 - runs a job for a time slice(= scheduling quantum) and switches to the next job in the run queue
-- optimal for response time
+- good for response time, fairness
-- worst for turnaround time, fairness
+- bad for turnaround time

 #### Time slice